KuysRapboy/SPOTIFY/README.md

-# Block host for pfsense / pfBlockerng
+# Block host for pfsense / pfBlocker
 A occasionally updated collection of domains in hosts file format.